acets-team/ace/README.md

 1. When you get an email from cloudflare that your domain is ready, push to Github and the deploy will now go to your custom domain! 💚

-### ☁️ What does the Proxy (orange‑cloud) do?
-- When a record is Proxied, traffic to that hostname is routed through Cloudflare’s edge network instead of hitting your origin directly.
-This gives you caching, DDoS protection, TLS termination, performance optimizations, and firewall rules all managed at Cloudflare’s layer

 ### ✅ Get `www` DNS to resolve
-1. By default with your custom domain, `example.com` will work but `www.example.com` will give a browser 404 like
-    ```txt
-    Connection timed out Error code 522
-    Visit cloudflare.com for more information.
-    ```
-1. Add a `www` CNAME in Cloudflare DNS
-    - Go to your Cloudflare dashboard → DNS.
-        - Click “Add record”:
-        - Type: CNAME
-        - Name: www
-        - Target: www.example.com
-        - TTL: Auto
-        - Proxy status: Proxied (orange cloud) `On`
-    - Save.
 1. In your wrangler.toml update to:
   ```toml
   routes = [